wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 3.5 =
+*  fix public csv multisite link bug.
+*  add ability to request an empty start page - results to show on request only.  use start_empty=1 in your shortcode. ie: [userlist start_empty=1]
+*  add some randomness.
+Note using mysql order by rand is inefficient and could be a problem for large data bases.
+So alternatives are used.
+See http://snippetsofcode.wordpress.com/2011/08/01/fast-php-mysql-random-rows/ and http://stackoverflow.com/questions/1244555/how-can-i-optimize-mysqls-order-by-rand-function
+*  add ability to request a random start page ( a semblance of random for large lists).
+Add show_randompage=1 to shortcode or url for testing.  [userlist show_randompage=1].
+Note: Specific page requests or Pagination will override.
+*  add shuffle of page results (aimed at either small lists that are fully displayed, or giving a semblance of randomness - possibly use this with start random page).
+Only the subset of results to be displayed are shuffled, not the whole list.
+Ie ona given page the same users will be shown at any point. [userlist shuffle=1]

 = Version 3.4.10 =
 *  fix little bug if you have lots of lists and have deleted some lists in between others.
 *  make user update cache setting a radio button for clarity